Ignoring violations

 Using @SuppressWarnings

-SonarQube™ allows you to mark False Positives to prevent further alerts about certain issues in your code but these changes will not be remembered if you have multiple environments that aren’t linked together.
+The @suppresswarnings annotation provides a way to block rule violations for specific classes, methods, and fields.
+Although SonarQube™ allows you to mark False Positives to prevent further alerts about certain issues in your code, these changes are not remembered if you have multiple environments that aren’t linked together.
+Using the @SuppressWarnings annotation ensures consistency across multiple environments.

 The following will ignore all rule violations for the class Test1: